skx/mod_blacklist/README.md

 Installation
 ------------

-Create the file /etc/apache2/mods-enabled/blacklist.load:
+Once compiled copy the `.so` file from `.libs` to `/usr/lib/apache2/modules`, or your local module path.

+To cause the module to be loaded by Apache create the file `/etc/apache2/mods-enabled/blacklist.load` with the following contents (adjusting your local path if different):

      LoadModule blacklist_module /usr/lib/apache2/modules/mod_blacklist.so

-If you wish to change the prefix create `blacklist.conf`:
+If you wish to change the prefix-directory in which blacklisted IP addresses are stored then you can use the `BlacklistPrefix` setting.
+This is a global setting, which you could add to the file  `/etc/apache2/mods-enabled/blacklist.conf`:

      # Change the blacklist prefix.
      BlacklistPrefix /root/blacklist.d/

 Steve
 --